Arizona Proposal to Allow Local Police to Make Arrests Near Border to Appear on Ballot

 If endorsed by voters, the proposition would make it a state crime to cross the Arizona–Mexico border from anywhere outside of an official port of entry and authorize Arizona state and local police to arrest those who cross the border illegally.

-The proposition would also allow state judges to order the deportation of those who violate the proposed law, returning them back to their countries of origin.
+The proposition would also allow state judges to order the deportation of those who violate the proposed law, returning them to their countries of origin.

-In their lawsuit challenging the proposition, opponents, including Living United for Change in Arizona argued the proposal unconstitutionally encompassed more than a single subject, including immigration enforcement, the fentanyl crisis, and the regulation of public benefits.
+In their lawsuit challenging the proposition, opponents, including Living United for Change in Arizona, argued the proposal unconstitutionally encompassed more than a single subject, including immigration enforcement, the fentanyl crisis, and the regulation of public benefits.

 Allowing the measure to be on the ballot would effectively lead to the state’s single-subject requirement being meaningless, they argued.